UsamaSadiq/usamasadiq.github.io/_tabs/about.md

 - **Speaker & Advocate**: Delivered technical talks at Open edX conferences, presenting tools, best practices, and sharing behind-the-scenes of high-impact efforts.
 - **Mentorship & Onboarding**: Helped onboard new contributors by documenting workflows, simplifying tooling, and guiding them through their first PRs.
 - **Standardization & Automation**: Built codemods, scripts, and bots to automate repetitive tasks like PR creation, version bumps, and repository tracking.

 ---

-## 🌱 My Journey

-Coming from a humble background, I began my journey as a factory worker and assistant.
-With the help of scholarships, mentorship, and community support, I earned my degree in Computer Science from Information Technology University, Lahore.

-What started as curiosity became a career of purpose.
-From freelancing and research internships to leading open-source initiatives and enterprise deployments, I’ve grown by solving real-world problems with code.

----